Skip to Content

 • The sambol always tastes better with freshly scraped coconut.

-• But for anyone living overseas, I understand the difficulty in finding fresh, scraped coconut. so the next option would be dessicated coconut.
+• But for anyone living overseas, I understand the difficulty in finding fresh, scraped coconut.
+So the next option would be dessicated coconut.

 • How to prep dessicated coconut to make pol sambol.